cwebley/ki/README.md

 * Babel

 ##Todo:
-* send to bottom/top button in seed screen
 * add some way to make a side bet for coins or characters or something rather than hitting the psql cli
 * pg rematch_games.success doesn't work
 * Tournament stats page: